IC 63 is a combination

 SBIG STX-16803 with internal filter wheel (SBIG filter set), guided by an SBIG AO-X/STX Guider, all riding on a Bisque Paramount ME German Equatorial Mount.
 Image Acquisition/Camera Control: Maxim DL, controlled with ACP Expert/Scheduler, working in concert with TheSky X. Processing: All images calibrated (darks, bias and sky flats), aligned, and combined in Pixinsight.
 Color combine in Pixinsight.
 Some finish work (background neutralization, color

-calibration, gradient removal, noise reduction and deconvolution) done in Pixinsight; some finish work (Neat Image noise reduction, LRGB combination, contrast and saturation adjustment) was done in Photoshop CC.
+calibration, gradient removal, NoiseXTerminator and BlurXTerminator) done in Pixinsight; some finish work (LRGB combination, contrast and saturation adjustment) was done in Photoshop CC.
 Location: Data acquired remotely from Sierra Remote Observatories, Auberry, California, USA.
 Date: Images taken on many nights during August and September of 2022.
 Image posted November 11, 2022.
 Date: Image scale of full-resolution image: 0.56 arcseconds per pixel.
 Seeing: Generally good

 CCD Chip temperature: -25C Copyright 2022 Mark de Regt

-The top of the image shows traces of the very bright (65,000 times as bright as our sun), very large (19 times the mass of our sun), very energetic (it emits 34,000 times the energy of our sun) Gamma Cassiopeia,
+The ethereal light at the top of the image, eerily appropriate for a "ghost," is a trace of the very bright (65,000 times as bright as our sun), very large (19 times the mass of our sun), very energetic (it emits 34,000 times the energy of our sun) Gamma Cassiopeia,